Keeuwbuck/DigitalPortfolio/README.md

 I have started sending my CV to companies so that I can apply my knowledge and skills I have learned inside a workplace.

 ###### Result
 I got accepted into a company.
-I am only starting on the firts of July.
+I am only starting on the first of July.
 So I am currently just waiting till that time so that I can implement my knowledge and skills.

 ## SKILLS AND INTERESTS
 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/5a6215b57063affd5fe647b54b43e06bd1ff41b2/skills%20and%20intrest.jpg)